aws-ia/terraform-aws-eks-blueprints-addons/docs/helm-release.md

 Starting with [EKS Blueprints v5](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/v4-to-v5/motivation.md) we have made a decision to only support the provisioning of a certain core set of [add-ons](./addons/).
 On an going basis, we will evaluate the current list to see if more add-ons need to be supported via this repo.
 Typically you can expect that any AWS created add-on that is not yet available via the [Amazon EKS add-ons](./amazon-eks-addons.md) will be prioritized to be provisioned through this repository.

 In addition to these AWS add-ons, we will also support the provisioning of certain OSS add-ons that we think customers will benefit from.
-These are selected based on customer demand (e.g. [metrics-server](./addons/metrics-server.md)) and certain patterns ([gitops](./addons/argocd.md)) that are foundational elements a complete blueprint of an EKS cluster.
+These are selected based on customer demand (e.g. [metrics-server](./addons/metrics-server.md)) and certain patterns ([gitops](./addons/argocd.md)) that are foundational elements for a complete blueprint of an EKS cluster.

 One of the reasons customers pick kubernetes is because of its strong commercial and open-source software ecosystem and would like to provision add-ons that are not necessarily supported by EKS Blueprints.
 For such add-ons the options are as following: